ArkEcosystemArchive/platform-sdk/docs/coins/services/transaction.md

 await transactionService.secondSignature({
 	nonce: 1,
 	sign: {
-		passphrase: "this is a top secret passphrase",
+		mnemonic: "this is a top secret mnemonic",
 	},
 	data: {
-		passphrase: "this is a top secret second passphrase", },
+		mnemonic: "this is a top secret second mnemonic",
+	},
 });
 ```